mnebuerquo/ember-skeleton/setup-steps.md

 6. `ember g controller application` - so we can inject the session

 7. `ember g controller login` - so we can get the form data

+8. `ember install ember-cli-sass` - use sass for css

+9. `bower install bootstrap --save` - use bootstrap for layout also, use this line in `ember-cli-build.js`:
+`app.import('bower_components/bootstrap/dist/css/bootstrap.css');`

+10. `ember g adapter application` - to link models to api routes